Night soil: Australia

 Before reticulated sewerage systems replaced them, major cities in Australia had a nightsoil collection system, with its own special terms.
 "Nightsoil" was collected from "dunnies" (outhouses/water closets) at the rear of dwellings, often accessed by "dunny lanes" (narrow laneways) by a "dunny man" (a nightsoil collector).
 Most inner-city areas were connected to the sewer in the early 1900s, but it was not until the 1970s that all suburban areas were sewered. [see Sheppard v Smith [2021] NSWSC 1207 at paragraphs 22 and 29].

 Current examples

 India

-People responsible for the disposal of night soil were also in India.
-The tradition widely persists as the law is difficult to enforce.
-This "manual scavenging" is now illegal in all Indian states.

-The Indian government's Union Ministry for Social Justice and Empowerment stated in 2003 that 676,000 people were employed in the manual collection of human waste in India.
-Social organizations have estimated that up to 1.3 million Indians collect such waste.
-Further, workers in the collection of human waste were confined to marriage amongst themselves, thereby leading to a waste-collecting caste, which passes its profession on from generation to generation.
+In India, the practice of manually handling and disposing night soil is called manual scavenging.
 Employment of Manual Scavengers and Creation of Dry Latrines (Prohibition) Act 1993 has made manual scavenging illegal.

+Despite the laws, manual scavenging was reported in many states including Maharashtra, Gujarat, Madhya Pradesh, Uttar Pradesh, and Rajasthan in 2014.
+In 2021, the National Human Rights Commission of India observed that eradication of manual scavenging as claimed by state and local governments is far from over.
+Government data shows that in the period 1993–2021, 971 people died due to cleaning of sewers and septic tanks.